Git Version Control System

-If your key is recognized by the Git service on WP Engine, you will see a list of environment names to which your user has access to.
+If the key is recognized by the Git service on WP Engine, a list of environment names that can be accessed will be displayed.

 $ ssh [email protected] info

-hello developer-name R W production/environmentname Please see http://git.wpengine.com for more help
+hello developer-name R W environmentname Please see http://git.wpengine.com for more help

-If you have added your public key to your Production, Staging, and Development environments within a Site you will see the unique environment name for all listed as
+If a public key was added to Production, Staging, and Development environments within a Site, a unique environment name will be listed for all as

-production/environmentname regardless of their Prod/Stage/Dev status in the User Portal.
+environmentname regardless of their Production/Staging/Development status in the User Portal.

 If the Key is Not Recognized

-If your key is not recognized by the Git service on WP Engine, you will see this error:
+If the key is not recognized by the Git service on WP Engine, this error will be shown: